heikkiket/hslbikes/README.md

 Show HSL bike station situation.
 ![Screenshot showing a search field for filtering results, and table filled with station name and amount of bikes.](screenshot.png )
 ## Project setup
+Clone this project to a suitable directory.
+Then run following commands.
 ```
 npm install
 ```